-Chris and Ros Howles are on staff at the United Martyr’s Seminary, Namugongo, Uganda.
+Chris and Ros Howles are on staff at the Uganda Martyr’s Seminary, Namugongo.
 They talk about how training at Oak Hill prepared them for life and ministry overseas.

 Twenty years ago, Oak Hill already had an established reputation for preparing people for ministry in the British Isles, but since the start of the 21st century, the College has been gaining a new reputation in the world of global mission.